Add missing column after Pivot

 Use cast() or divide() in a Formula Column or Apply Formula Action to change a column's data type.

 Combine the contents of your columns by customizing how they'll be combined using Custom Formulas.

 Compare time periods

 To compare different periods of time, you can use the Visual SQL Pipeline to find the difference between the periods and visualize it on a Single Value chart.

 Count distinct totals and percentages

-Show the totals row in your Table chart and add a Calculated Column to apply the Ratio of Total to each row, which gives the percentage each row contributes to the total column's aggregation.
+Show the totals row in your Table chart and add a Formula Column to apply the Ratio of Total to each row, which gives the percentage each row contributes to the total column's aggregation.

 Count keywords and characters in strings

 Use Custom Formulas and other Actions to count the number of rows a keyword appears in a column or count the number of characters in a string.